 - Signage and floor markings are in place to reinforce social distancing and recommended patron behavior.

 - Hand sanitizer stations are placed throughout the building, including at the entrances and exits, in the lobby, and outside of restrooms.

-- Protective plexiglass barriers have been installed at box office counters and concession stands.
+- Protective plexiglass barriers have been installed at box office counters.

-- Playbills will be digital, rather than printed, to eliminate the risk of transference.
+- Playbills are digital, rather than printed, to eliminate the risk of transference.